Having your own culinary herb garden is something every home cook or chef should include in their bag of tricks.

 Annual herbs include basil, dill, coriander, savory and borage.
 If allowed to go to seed in your garden, many annual herbs will reseed themselves.
 Dill and borage are annual herbs that reseed easily.

 Tender annual herbs such as basil will only begin growing once the ground has warmed up a bit.
-Hardy annual herbs don’t mind the cooler whether so can be planted earlier in the season and can often tolerate a bit of frost.
+Hardy annual herbs don’t mind the cooler weather so can be planted earlier in the season and can often tolerate a bit of frost.

 Biennial herbs live for two years.
-Parsley, celery leaf, angelica and chervil are examples of biennial herbs.
+Parsley, celery leaf, angelica, and chervil are examples of biennial herbs.
 Most of the leaf growth is in the first year.
 The biennial herbs can be harvested at the beginning of the second year until growth slows and the herbs begin to flower, then set seed.

 Many biennial herbs are grown as annuals since the flavor is generally better in the first year.
 Older plant plants may be left in the garden the second year and allowed to flower in order to collect seeds for future plantings.

 Perennial herbs will live many years in the garden, some going dormant in winter, but coming back from the roots each spring.
 The hardiness of perennial herbs will vary by growing zone, so it’s good to double-check the winter hardiness of each herb before planning your herb garden.
-Perennial herbs that are not hardy in your zone can be grown in pots and overwintered indoors or grown as annuals.
+Perennial herbs that are not hardy in your zone can be grown in pots and overwintered in a greenhouse, moved indoors or grown as annuals.

 Perennial herbs include Chives, Rosemary, Oregano, Thyme, Mint, Fennel, and Garlic.
 Tender perennials may need to be replaced every few years for best results.
 Perennial herbs can be propagated by division, root cuttings or seed.
 Keep in mind growth is slower for perennial herbs and some may not produce a good harvest until their second year.